Anthrax

 • Injection

-Gastrointestinal (including oropharyngeal) infection may occur after ingestion of inadequately cooked meat containing the vegetative forms of the organism, usually when a break in the pharyngeal or intestinal mucosa facilitates invasion.
+Gastrointestinal (including oropharyngeal) infection (ingestion anthrax) may occur after ingestion of inadequately cooked meat containing the vegetative forms of the organism, usually when a disruption in the pharyngeal or intestinal mucosa facilitates invasion (1).
 Ingested anthrax can cause lesions from the oral cavity to the cecum.
-Released toxin causes hemorrhagic necrotic ulcers and mesenteric lymphadenitis, which may lead to intestinal hemorrhage, obstruction, or perforation.
+The released toxin causes hemorrhagic necrotic ulcers in the gastrointestinal lumen and mesenteric lymphadenitis, which may lead to intestinal hemorrhage, obstruction, or perforation.
+Gastrointestinal anthrax is not transmitted from person to person.

 Pulmonary infection (inhalation anthrax), caused by inhaling spores, is almost always due to occupational exposure to contaminated animal products (eg, hides) and is often fatal.
+An act of overt or covert bioterrorism must be considered whenever inhalation anthrax is diagnosed or suspected.
+Inhalation anthrax is not transmitted from person to person.

 After entering the body, spores germinate inside macrophages, which migrate to regional lymph nodes where the bacteria multiply.
 In inhalation anthrax, spores are deposited in alveolar spaces, where they are ingested by macrophages, which migrate to mediastinal lymph nodes, usually causing a hemorrhagic mediastinitis.